Filming the Miraculous

-All I ask is for some of the tiniest piece of evidence.
+All I ask is for some of the tiniest pieces of evidence.

 It shouldn’t be difficult to do – just point a video camera at the next daily miracle and post it onto YouTube.

 But this is where the excuse machine kicks in.
 “Confidentiality” they claim.
 “I can’t do that because I need to protect the confidentiality of the client.”
 Nonsense, I will claim back.
 I honestly believe that most “therapists” will use the “confidentiality” clause to protect themselves, not their clients.
 They are embarrassed to be seen on camera.
 Why is this, I wonder?

 I’ve been filming sessions for years without a problem.
 Curiously, when I released the Pragmatics of Change DVD set (one of the recordings is available here for free), the most common question I got asked was, “Did you have the client’s permission to film them?”
 The question was often asked with an accusatory tone.
 In all cases, I reply with the following, “No, we had to use hidden cameras” and sit back and wait.
 Clearly, I don’t make friends easily.

 When I advertise for filming, I am nearly always over-subscribed with volunteers and I am always grateful to people who do volunteer for filming.
 After all, I must be realistic in that such sessions aren’t entirely altruistic and that such work helps me financially, as I sell a finished commercial product from these sessions.